rubenhortas/rubenhortas.github.io/_posts/2013-09-15-SSH-without-password-using-RSA-keys.md

 The key's randomart image is:
 ```

-_*You have to leave the passphrase blank, otherwise it will ask for it every time we connect to computer2 via SSH_
+_*You have to leave the passphrase empty, otherwise it will ask for it every time we connect to computer2 via SSH_

 We copy the public key from computer1 to computer2: